dataloop-ai/dtlpy-documentation/resources/dtljs/classes/SDKFunctionExecution.md

 • **app**: `string`

-The app the function is associated with
+The name of the app the function is associated with

 ___